-Christopher Anderson, a Partner with StoneTurn, has nearly 20 years of experience serving as a testifying and consulting financial expert in litigation, and as a consultant in intellectual property, valuation, and associated matters.
-He works with clients and counsel regarding intellectual property matters in connection with economic damages disputes, licensing and related issues.
+Christopher Anderson, a Partner with StoneTurn, has nearly 20 years of experience serving as a testifying and consulting financial expert in litigation, and as a consultant in intellectual property, valuation, and related matters.

-Additionally, Chris has been designated as an expert in Federal court (e.g., Southern District of California; Northern, Eastern and Western Districts of Texas; Northern District of Georgia; Massachusetts; Eastern District of Pennsylvania), State court (e.g., California, Texas), and arbitration proceedings.
+Additionally, Chris has been designated as an expert in Federal court (e.g., Southern District of California; Northern, Eastern and Western Districts of Texas; Northern District of Georgia; Massachusetts; Eastern District of Pennsylvania; Delaware), State court (e.g., California, Texas), and arbitration proceedings.

 Over the course of his career, Chris has worked with clients across a range of industries including medical devices, pharmaceuticals, genomic sequencing, oil and gas, semiconductors, telecommunication and computer hardware and software.